grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 The Azure Monitor service provides metrics for all the Azure services that you have running.
 It helps you understand how your applications on Azure are performing and to proactively find issues affecting your applications.

-If your Azure Monitor credentials give you access to multiple subscriptions then choose the appropriate subscription first.
+If your Azure Monitor credentials give you access to multiple subscriptions, then choose the appropriate subscription first.

 Examples of metrics that you can get from the service are: